 Investigation revealed that the daycare operator had been preparing lunch for the children in her charge when she lost sight of the little boy.
 She only became aware of the situation when another child notified her that the little boy had walked out of the front door.
 The plaintiff’s counsel was able to obtain outdoor surveillance footage which depicted the daycare operator leaving the premises to look for the little boy and then learning upon her return minutes later, that she had locked herself out of the building.
 She is seen “buzzing” other apartments trying to regain access but was unable to do so.
 She again left the premises for several minutes eventually returning with one of the property’s caretakers.
 He let her back into the building and is seen on videotape walking up one-half flight of stairs ostensibly to look for the little boy.
 When he did not see him, both the caretaker and the daycare center operator again left the building in search of the missing child.

-Investigation into the event further revealed that the roof access door was broken, according to Boston Police Department investigators and Inspectional Services representatives.
+The investigation into the event further revealed that the roof access door was broken, according to Boston Police Department investigators and Inspectional Services representatives.
 Officers stated that they had to pull the door shut in order to get the locking mechanism to engage.
 They also noted that there was an alarm on the door which was inoperable at the time of the incident.
-Plaintiff’s counsel conducted their own investigation into the incident and learned that the daycare center operator had been terminated by a company just months before for repeated noncompliance with agency rules, most of which pertained to safety.
-Plaintiff’s counsel also relied on specific CMR’s which require that daycare operators remain in position at all times to intervene and to prevent a child in their care from danger.
+The plaintiff’s counsel conducted their own investigation into the incident and learned that the daycare center operator had been terminated by a company just months before for repeated noncompliance with agency rules, most of which pertained to safety.
+The plaintiff’s counsel also relied on specific CMR’s which require that daycare operators remain in position at all times to intervene and to prevent a child in their care from danger.
 Clearly, the daycare operator failed in this regard.